Mailchimp has delightfully enjoyed a dominant position in the email marketing industry for the last couple of years.

-For one, it has an extensive content management setup compare to Mailchimp.
+For one, it has an extensive content management setup compared to Mailchimp.
 Second, Drip precedes in the market automation area.

-While Mailchimp offers decent actions such as trigger-based product information email or welcome messages, Drip’s features are much more versatile and intuitive.
+While Mailchimp offers decent actions such as trigger-based product information emails or welcome messages, Drip’s features are much more versatile and intuitive.

-Simply put, Drip permits more flexibility when it comes to personalizing your workflow.
+Simply put, Drip allows more flexibility regarding personalizing your workflow.

 Drip also provides SMS marketing, which is a definite plus.